Thursday, August 13

 This event is part of the Teaching of Enrichment Series.

-Are you new to Generative AI tools like ChatGPT or MS Copilot and wondering how to integrate them into your courses?
+Are you new to Generative AI tools like Google Gemini and wondering how to integrate them into your courses?
 In this workshop, participants will consider how Generative AI tools align with their teaching goals, how they might leverage these tools for assignments, how they may need to rethink assessments, and how course policies like academic integrity may need to be reconsidered.